-If you would like to use the gym, you must reserve it through the C56 Director.
+If you would like to use the gym, you must reserve it through the Elementary Director.
 Children must be supervised at all times, and all of our security rules apply.
 You will need a key to enter the gym.
 It is hanging on a hook inside the Generic closet in each classroom.
 You are responsible to lock the gym upon leaving.

 Elementary Ministries has a cabinet of gym supplies.
-It is located inside the gym, on the wall closest to the lobby.
+It is located inside the gym lobby wall.
 The padlock combination is on a tag attached to the gym key ring.